sstone/amqp-client/README.md

 Likewise, if the channel owned by a ChannelOwner is shut down because of an error it will request a new one from its parent.

-In this case you might want to "replay" some of the messages that were sent to the ChannelOnwer actor before it lost its channel, like queue declarations and bindings.
+In this case you might want to "replay" some of the messages that were sent to the ChannelOwner actor before it lost its channel, like queue declarations and bindings.

 For this, you have 2 options: